work-design/rails_data/README.md

-# TheData
+# RailsData
-TheData is a MiddleMan for import data and export data, It can be used for generating complex report.
+RailsData is a MiddleMan for import data and export data, It can be used for generating complex report.
 And It can transfer data to many format, Like: csv, pdf, html, xml and more.

 ## Features